dansup/hub/README.md

-# Hub v 0.5
+# Hub v 0.6

-## Note: WIP - Use at your own risk!
+## Note: Still in development, not recommended for production use!

-The mesh networking hub of Hyperboria.
-A Project Meshnet web application.
+An api and web frontend network utility for the Hyperboria network.

 ## Sites